Marvell Technology (NASDAQ:MRVL) Releases Q2 2022 Earnings Guidance

-Marvell Technology (NASDAQ:MRVL) updated its second quarter 2022 earnings guidance on Tuesday.
+Marvell Technology (NASDAQ:MRVL) issued an update on its second quarter 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $0.280-0.340 for the period, compared to the Thomson Reuters consensus estimate of $0.300.
 The company issued revenue guidance of $1.03 billion-1.10 billion, compared to the consensus revenue estimate of $1.04 billion.

-A number of research firms have recently weighed in on MRVL.
-Susquehanna Bancshares reissued a buy rating on shares of Marvell Technology in a research note on Thursday, June 3rd.
-JPMorgan Chase & Co. began coverage on Marvell Technology in a research note on Tuesday, June 8th.
-They issued an overweight rating on the stock.
-William Blair reissued an outperform rating on shares of Marvell Technology in a research note on Tuesday, June 8th.
-Rosenblatt Securities raised their price objective on Marvell Technology from $60.00 to $70.00 and gave the stock a buy rating in a research note on Tuesday, June 8th.
-Finally, BMO Capital Markets raised Marvell Technology from a market perform rating to an outperform rating and raised their price objective for the stock from $45.00 to $50.00 in a research note on Monday, March 8th.
-Three equities research analysts have rated the stock with a hold rating and twenty-three have given a buy rating to the stock.
-Marvell Technology currently has a consensus rating of Buy and a consensus price target of $54.70.
+Marvell Technology (NASDAQ:MRVL) last released its earnings results on Sunday, June 6th.
+The semiconductor company reported $0.29 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.27 by $0.02.
+The firm had revenue of $832.28 million during the quarter, compared to analyst estimates of $803.02 million.
+Marvell Technology had a positive return on equity of 5.25% and a negative net margin of 8.13%.
+During the same period in the prior year, the firm posted $0.18 earnings per share.
+As a group, equities research analysts forecast that Marvell Technology will post 0.95 EPS for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, July 28th.
-Stockholders of record on Friday, July 9th will be issued a $0.06 dividend.
-This represents a $0.24 annualized dividend and a dividend yield of 0.44%.
-The ex-dividend date of this dividend is Thursday, July 8th.
-Marvell Technology’s payout ratio is 41.38%.
+MRVL has been the subject of a number of research reports.
+Craig Hallum boosted their price target on Marvell Technology from $52.00 to $63.00 and gave the company a buy rating in a research report on Tuesday, June 8th.
+Wells Fargo & Company boosted their price target on Marvell Technology from $45.00 to $50.00 and gave the company an equal weight rating in a research report on Tuesday, June 8th.
+Rosenblatt Securities boosted their price target on Marvell Technology from $60.00 to $70.00 and gave the company a buy rating in a research report on Tuesday, June 8th.
+JPMorgan Chase & Co. initiated coverage on Marvell Technology in a research report on Tuesday, June 8th.
+They set an overweight rating for the company.
+Finally, Piper Sandler boosted their price target on Marvell Technology from $55.00 to $60.00 and gave the company an overweight rating in a research report on Tuesday, June 8th.
+Three analysts have rated the stock with a hold rating and twenty-three have assigned a buy rating to the company’s stock.
+The stock has an average rating of Buy and a consensus price target of $54.70.

-In other news, CAO Willem A. Meintjes sold 10,000 shares of the firm’s stock in a transaction dated Tuesday, June 15th.
-The stock was sold at an average price of $53.51, for a total value of $535,100.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, CEO Matthew J. Murphy sold 7,500 shares of the firm’s stock in a transaction dated Thursday, April 15th.
-The shares were sold at an average price of $48.66, for a total value of $364,950.00.
+In other Marvell Technology news, CFO Jean X. Hu sold 16,071 shares of the company’s stock in a transaction that occurred on Thursday, April 15th.
+The stock was sold at an average price of $48.54, for a total transaction of $780,086.34.
+Following the sale, the chief financial officer now owns 73,182 shares in the company, valued at $3,552,254.28.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Also, CEO Matthew J. Murphy sold 20,000 shares of the company’s stock in a transaction that occurred on Tuesday, June 15th.
+The shares were sold at an average price of $53.57, for a total value of $1,071,400.00.
 The disclosure for this sale can be found here.
-Insiders sold a total of 73,571 shares of company stock valued at $3,604,736 in the last 90 days.
-0.33% of the stock is owned by corporate insiders.
+Insiders sold 73,571 shares of company stock valued at $3,604,736 in the last three months.
+0.33% of the stock is currently owned by company insiders.

 About Marvell Technology